 Yorkshire lad Duncan Hamilton has produced a tour-de-force for Wisden and a compilation about all that is great about Yorkshire Cricket.

-2011 is shaping up to be great year too so expect another edition soon but buy a first edition from Amazon £13.01 (don’t ask me why the penny it hasn’t dropped yet).
+This season is shaping up to be great year too so expect another edition soon but buy a first edition from Amazon

 What is the book about?
 ‘Wisden on Yorkshire is a fascinating journey mixing great matches, personalities, feats, controversies and unusual occurrences.
 Presenting the best Yorkshire information from the Almanack archives,